How to take a time out for your brain

 2. A breath of fresh air

-Sunshine starting to peek through?
+Is sunshine starting to peek through?
 Take yourself, a picnic blanket, and a notebook to your local park.
-Spend an hour or two letting your mind run free on how you’re feeling, and jot down key words.
-Brain dump all of your worries onto the page, and see what ideas or connections start to emerge when you give them a little space.
+Spend an hour or two letting your mind run free about how you feel, and jot down keywords.
+Brain dump all your worries onto the page, and see what ideas or connections emerge when you give them a little space.

 Juggling three things at once shouldn’t be a badge of honour!
-Decide what task you’re going to do next, set a timer on your phone, and let yourself get into the flow of one activity without distractions.
+Decide what task you are doing next, set a timer on your phone, and let yourself get into the flow of one activity without distractions.
 Resist the urge to ‘quickly finish that’ or ‘just reply to them’ until your timer goes off.
 Pat yourself on the back each time you complete a task, and notice how you feel.
-While this sounds absurdly simple to the point that you might be tempted to skip actually setting the timer, give it a go - it really works.
+While this sounds absurdly simple to the point that you might be tempted to skip setting the timer, give it a go - it works!

 4. Like to think on the move?

-Plan out a walking or running route of around one hour so that your feet know where they’re going without you needing to make any decisions en route.
+Plan a walking or running route of around one hour so that your feet know where they’re going without you needing to make any decisions en route.
 Pause any podcasts or music with lyrics.
-Rather than letting your brain fill the quiet space by ruminating on your to-do list, set an intention to think about activities that bring you joy and where you might be able to incorporate them into your everyday routine.
+Rather than letting your brain fill the quiet space by thinking about your to-do list, set an intention to think about activities that bring you joy and where you might be able to incorporate them into your everyday routine.

 The views expressed in this article are those of the author.
 All articles published on Life Coach Directory are reviewed by our editorial team.